DeflatedPickle/Enchanted-Tools/README.md

 # Enchanted-Tools
-A Terraria mod completes the enchanted set.
+A Terraria mod that completes the enchanted set.